 \subsection{Data Simulation and Processing}

 We used the GEANT4 \cite{Agostinelli2003} simulation package to simulate our training data.
 Each training spectrum contains a decay comprising either a single $\gamma$-ray or two $\gamma$-rays emitted in sequence, mimicking simple isotopic decay cascades.
 We choose a binning of 500 across a 0-10 MeV range along both axes.
-This binning is comparable to the resolution of the SuN detector. \cite{Spyrou2014, Liddick2016, Spyrou2017, Liddick2019}.
+This binning is comparable to the resolution of the SuN detector \cite{Simon2013} and similar to binnings used in \cite{Spyrou2014, Liddick2016, Spyrou2017, Liddick2019}.

-We simulated A total of $9950$ single $\gamma$-ray decay spectra for each integer energy within the $50$-$10000$ keV range.
+We simulated a total of $9950$ single $\gamma$-ray decay spectra for each integer energy value within the $50$-$10000$ keV range.
 We further produced an additional $9451$ training spectra containing cascades of two $\gamma$-rays with randomly-generated energies, for a total of $19401$ training examples.
 The corresponding target spectra were generated as $500 \times 500$ arrays with pixel values of one denoting the location of the ground-truth $\gamma$-ray energies and zeroes in all other bins.
 The training and target spectra were padded with $12$ empty bins on their top and right edges to bring their size to $512 \times 512$, which allows for repeated downsampling through the UNet architecture's $2 \times 2$ pooling layers without numerical rounding issues.